-Turning back to the Guichard problem, let us specify the formulation we will use.
-Given a sine-Gordon solution $\phi$, we consider members $\Phi_n$ of the pmKdV hierarchy described by formula~\eqref{eq:hierarchy:pmKdV}, members $\bar\Phi_n$ of the Khor'kova hierarchy described by formula~\eqref {eq:hierarchy:NGK}, and their negative counterparts $\Phi_{-n}$ and $\bar\Phi_{-n}$, which correspond to $\Phi_n$ and $\bar\Phi_n$ by the discrete symmetry $x \otto y$ according to Remark~\ref{rem:negative}.
+Turning back to the Guichard problem, we reword it as follows.
+Given a sine-Gordon solution $\phi$, consider members $\Phi_n$ of the pmKdV hierarchy, described by formula~\eqref{eq:hierarchy:pmKdV}, members $\bar\Phi_n$ of the Khor$'$kova hierarchy, described by formula~\eqref {eq:hierarchy:NGK}, and their negative counterparts $\Phi_{-n}$ and $\bar\Phi_{-n}$, which correspond to $\Phi_n$ and $\bar\Phi_n$ by the discrete symmetry $x \otto y$ according to Remark~\ref{rem:negative}.
 In general, $\Phi_n,\bar\Phi_n,\Phi_{-n},\bar\Phi_{-n}$ are mutually independent except for $\bar\Phi_{-1} = -\bar\Phi_1$.
 The problem is to determine how many of the Voss nets obtained from these symmetries can be linearly independent, that is, what is the dimension of the $\RR$-linear space of the Voss nets obtainable by the Guichard process.

-The next examples show how to derive the answer from the symmetry properties of the initial pseudospherical surface by using Lemma~\ref{lemma1}.
+The following examples show how to derive the answer from the symmetry properties of the initial pseudospherical surface by using Lemma~\ref{lemma1}.

 \begin{example} \rm The Beltrami pseudosphere corresponds to the kink $\phi = 4 \arctan(`e^{x + y})$, the symmetry invariance properties of which can be expressed by means of the following four easily verifiable relations: